hultsfredskommun/hultsfredskommun/readme.txt

 Intuitive Category Checklist by Dave Bergschneider to get collapsible catogories in edit.
 MCE Table Buttons to add table buttons to editor. wpDirAuth by Paul Gilzow to get AD-intagrated login.
+Adritrorecruit by Jonas Hjalmarsson to get available jobs from adritrorecruit.com CBIS widget by Jonas Hjalmarsson to get CBIS search widgets

 === Handy tools ===
 Simple Image Size by Rahe to handle thumbnail regeneration when needed.
 WP Smush.it by Dialect to get smaller image sizes.
-EU Cookie Law to get a popup question to accept cookies.
 Enable Media Replace by mungobbq to get a replace this file in Media Library.
 Force User Login to hide site from public view before release.